gagannagpal131/Predictive-Analysis-of-Data/README.md

 All these things have been encapsulated in a menu driven programme.Graphs showing the actual vs predicted data has been shown in each technique.

-I Have also included the whole project report that I have submitted along with the project.